NLP Beliefs and NLP Belief Change

 If we believe we can’t we’re likely to not even try, or try with an attitude of apathy and reluctance.

-What’s so important about beliefs?
+What’s so important about beliefs and NLP belief change?

 Some beliefs are a mental habit, without any real-world evidence supporting them.
 This is natural, and even the most sceptical-minded among us have some beliefs like that.
 One of the really interesting qualities about beliefs is that we can hold them at a deep level.
 We assume that they are ‘true’ and don’t realise how they are affecting what we do.
 We can even hold them in such a way that we get really upset if someone dares to question them.